Visit Nevada County, California

-California Gold Country, including Nevada City in particular, was listed among the top 10 travel destinations by Lonely Planet.
+California Gold Country, including Nevada City in particular, has been listed among the top 10 travel destinations by Lonely Planet.
 We are rated #2 of best “river cities” in America by Outside magazine.
 Read about some popular travel itineraries.
-View a photo gallery of the county’s beauty, including new gold rush photos.
+View a photo gallery of the county’s beauty, including gold rush photos.
 The county is dog friendly.

 Nevada County is home to three distinct downtown areas – Grass Valley, Nevada City and Truckee.
 Each town offers its own unique interpretation of the Sierra Nevada story.
 From world-class skiing and snowboarding to mountain biking, Truckee offers stellar year-round outdoor fun coupled with historic sites.
 Nevada City exudes a creative, fun-loving spirit in its downtown shops, restaurants and galleries, with enchanting events such as Mardi Gras.
 Offering small-town charm incarnate, Grass Valley is the hub for the booming Nevada County wineries and boasts a Center for the Arts.
 Penn Valley and Rough and Ready also have must-see attractions.

 Brimming in history, culture and outdoor recreation, Nevada County tourism offers an authentic California travel experience that is sure to delight and inspire each and every visitor.
 (Painting: Eileen Blodgett)

 Visit Our Wineries

 View the VTour »